-Furthermore, only a small percentage of coins found on the darknet are from bitcoin tumblers.
+Furthermore, only a small percentage of coins on the darknet is from bitcoin tumblers.
 Most coins come from exchanges.

-Accordingly, this means that there is a perception that bitcoin mixing is an illegal practice, but there is currently no law prohibiting the practice.
+Accordingly, this means that there is a perception that bitcoin mixing is illegal, but there is currently no law prohibiting the practice.
 However, a person could get in trouble for running a mixing service.

 This means that law enforcement agencies perceive bitcoin mixers as a tool for money laundering.
 The US justice department claims that they are looking at ways to have greater transparency regarding cryptocurrencies, which is likely to mean they will target BTC tumbler operators.